TomCordemans/LABS/docs/wireshark/README.md

 ![Success](./assets/display4_2.png)

-- Second methode: Make use of follow a stream
+- Second method: Make use of follow a stream

 - Third method: Make use of Wireshark statistics